wozniak2/MobilityPatterns/README.md

-# Beyond Accessibility: Diagnosing Car–Public Transport Competitiveness and Spatial Disparities Using Synthetic Trajectories
+# Beyond Accessibility: Diagnosing Car–Public Transport Route Competitiveness Using Synthetic Trajectories

 ## About this repository